Some pictures on this page can be enlarged,

 'It is the story of every yachtsman's 'Dream ship' from the four tonner that

-the man with the modes income can afford, to the fishing boat or specially
+the man with the modest income can afford, to the fishing boat or specially

 designed ocean racer!' thus says the inside of the dust cover.
 Interestingly it covers the 'Swin' class, one of which appears elsewhere on this site, owned by Andrew Wallace.
 First published in 1949, second edition 1952. |